joshraphael/retroachievements/Guides/SOS/guide.md

 > [!TIP]
 > You can call survivors from a neighboring room as well, though expect to wait longer if they were farther away from the entrance.

+> [!WARNING]
+> Don't leave your friends behind!
+Survivors will leave your party if you are two or more rooms away from where they are.

 If you want survivors to follow behind you automatically as you walk, get all your survivors to stand still at a single spot.
 When the survivors reach the gathering point, the arrow will turn red.
 Stand on the red arrow, then hold down the L or R button, and the survivors will follow you as you walk (as best as their AI can manage) until you let go of the L/R button.

 Moving survivors with this method is more simple and convenient, so it often works well for moving them over longer distances, especially if it is a safer area with less dangerous or awkward jumps.
 That said, it is still important to keep an eye on your survivors even when using this method, since it is possible for them to get stuck on obstacles, fall behind, or die if they miss a jump.